muratkeremozcan/appsyncmasterclass-backend/README.md

 $util.toJson($context.result)
 ```

-Deploy with `npm run deploy`.
-Verify that changes worked by looking for the
+Deploy with `yarn deploy`.
+Verify that changes worked by looking for the string
-string `GraphQlResolverQuerygetMyProfile` under the templates in `.serverless`
+`GraphQlResolverQuerygetMyProfile` under the templates in `.serverless` folder
-folder

 _(8.3)_ To test at the AWS console, we need a new Cognito user similar to the
 ones created in the integration and e2e tests before.
 We do not have access to